 Clearly we are broken.
 I’m 100% committed to fixing it.

-As your State Senator I will work to:
+As your State Senator I will work to promote common sense “win-win” solutions to advance our State:

 • Increase hiring and retention of certified teachers by paying them a living wage.
 Since the pandemic, teacher attrition has reached crisis proportions with seasoned teachers leaving the profession.
 Shortages of teachers are over 30% causing districts to increasingly rely on non-certified teachers.
 (Michigan State University’s Education Policy Innovation Collaborative (EPIC)) research.
 The research also indicates the most acute teacher shortages occur in urban and rural schools.
-Our teachers’ average starting salary of $41,600 is almost 12% lower than the national average and approximately $13,000 below what is considered a middle class salary for our State.
+Our teachers’ average starting salary of $41,600 is almost 12% lower than the national average and is the 7th lowest in the U.S., behind Montana, Nebraska, Missouri, Oklahoma, Kentucky, and Ohio.
+It is approximately $13,000 below what is considered a middle class salary for our State.
 Adjusting for inflation our teachers’ salaries have fallen by 16% over the past 10 years.

 • Create a graduation requirement for a “life-skills” class to better prepare our graduates for the responsibilities of adulthood.